elementor/elementor/docs/modules/tabs-v2/index.md

       }
   }
   ```
+  > ### At this point, the widget is ready to be used and those the minimum requirements, the next examples are extras.
 * More advance example of register the widget and manipulate the views.
     ```javascript
     import View from './views/view';            // Custom view for handling the clicks.